compulim/acme-http-01-azure-key-vault-middleware/README.md

 ## Using the middleware

 You can use the SSL certificate on any services supported by Azure Key Vault.
 For simplicity, we are setting it up on [Express](https://expressjs.com/) hosted on Azure Web Apps.

+You can also use this package on Azure Functions, please refer to [this article](https://github.com/compulim/acme-http-01-azure-key-vault-middleware/tree/master/samples/azure-functions/README.md`).

 ### Set up environment variables in Azure Web Apps